Back to the blog

 • Psychological effects on opponents

-• How modern engines evaluate material imbalances
+• How modern engines assess imbalances in material

-1. Types of Early Sacrifices
+Types of Early Sacrifices

 Pawn Sacrifices